 Bee Bubble Tea comes to Sandy

-Twee said ‘Bubble Tea is also known as boba tea, and is a popular Taiwanese drink consisting of a tea base, milk and chewy tapioca pearls, served with ice and various flavours’.
+Twee said ‘Bubble Tea is also known as boba tea, and is a popular Taiwanese drink consisting of a tea base, milk and chewy tapioca pearls, served with ice and various flavourings’.